PSJorgensen/real-world-economics/real-world-economics-outline.md

--   The ecosystem services and natural capital concepts evolved out of other related concepts in the 1980's linked to the "land economy" and were mainstreamed in particular through the Millennium Ecosystem Assessment published in 2005 (MA REF).
+-   The ecosystem services and natural capital concepts evolved out of other related concepts in the 1980's linked to the "land economy" and were mainstreamed in particular through the Millennium Ecosystem Assessment published in 2005 (Millennium Ecosystem Assessment 2005).
     From a historical perspective (Gómez-Baggethun et al. 2010) "the trend towards monetization and commodification of ecosystem services is partly the result of a slow move from the original economic conception of nature's benefits as use values in Classical economics to their conceptualization in terms of exchange values in Neoclassical economics".
-This trend has led to debate over whether the use of the concept in its current form would stall aims of conservationists (**e.g. Norgaard REF**), while others argue for the co-existence and exchange between a diversity of approaches including both traditional conservationist and newer ecosystem service and natural capital based apparoaches for the parrallel pursuit of conservation and enviornmentally sustainable economic development (Tallis and Lubchenco 2015).
-Thus, (Gómez-Baggethun et al. 2010) concludes that the focus on monetary valuation and payment schemes related to the ecosystem services and natural capital communities has contributed to attract political support for conservation.
+This trend has led to debate over whether the use of the concept in its current form would stall aims of conservationists (Norgaard 2010; Norgaard 2008).
+The contrary argument sees the benefit of co-existence and exchange between a diversity of concepts and approaches, including both traditional biodiversity conservationist and newer ecosystem service or natural capital based apparoaches (Tallis et al. 2008; Reyers, Polasky, Tallis, and Mooney 2012; Reyers, Polasky, Tallis, Mooney, et al.
+    2012).
+The main feature of the inclusivity argument is that the diversity of concepts are needed to interact with as many stakeholders as possible for the parrallel pursuit of conservation and enviornmentally sustainable economic development (Tallis and Lubchenco 2014).

+Gomez-Baggethun (Gómez-Baggethun et al. 2010) in her review concludes that the focus on monetary valuation and payment schemes related to the ecosystem services and natural capital communities has indeed contributed to attract political support for conservation.
 At the same time "*a growing number of ecosystem services may have been commidified and the Neoclassical economics paradigm and the market logic to tackle environmental problems*" amplified.

+-   Payments for ecosystem services [e.g. Kelsey Jack et al. 2008 PNAS]

-#### Recent economic trends in natural capital and ecosystem services
+#### Global economic dynamics in natural capital and ecosystem services

--

-In 2014 (Costanza, Groot, et al. 2014) estimated the annual monetary loss of ecosystem services from land use change between 1997 and 2011 to range between 4.3 to 20.2 trillion USD.
+-   In 2014 (Costanza, Groot, et al. 2014) estimated the annual monetary loss of ecosystem services from land use change between 1997 and 2011 to range between 4.3 to 20.2 trillion USD.

 #### Recent impact of the ecosystem services and natural capital concept

 -   A lot of progress has been made since the inception of ecosystem services valuation in the *XXXX*.
+Notable progress, includes the inception of the Intergovenrnmental Platform on Biodiversity and Ecosystem Services (Díaz et al. 2015).
 Political attention to global sustainability and the unsustainable dynamics of current measurements of economic growth has facilitated international research progress on integrated measures of growth, such as the